Scream (franchise)

 Scream (1996), Scream 2 (1997), Scream (2022), and Scream VI (2023) received high praise from critics.
 Scream 3 (2000) received a more mixed response, as did Scream 4 (2011), Craven's final film; both were later reappraised and the fourth film was generally seen as a return to form for the series.
-Commercially, the first three films and the fifth and sixth were high performers at the box office, while Scream 4 had a disappointing domestic run.
-The film series has also been the recipient of several awards and nominations, including winning Best Movie twice at the MTV Awards (for Scream in 1996 and Scream VI in 2023).
+Meanwhile, Scream 7 (2026) received mostly negative reviews from critics but became the highest grossing movie in the franchise.
+Commercially, all the films have been high performers at the box office apart from Scream 4, which had a disappointing domestic run.
+The film series has also been the recipient of several awards and nominations, including winning Best Movie twice at the MTV Movie & TV Awards (for Scream in 1996 and Scream VI in 2023).
+An eighth film is in early development.

 Overview

 The first four films follow Sidney Prescott and her struggle against a succession of murderers who adopt the guise of Ghostface to stalk and kill their victims, the killers often motivated by revenge, jealousy, and seeking notoriety.
 Sidney receives support from town policeman Dewey Riley, tabloid reporter Gale Weathers, and film-geeks Randy Meeks and Kirby Reed, along with various other friends, romantic partners, and acquaintances that change as the series progresses.
 The fifth and sixth films follow Samantha Carpenter and her sister, Tara, who are targeted due to their connection to the original killers.
 Together with their friends Mindy and Chad Meeks-Martin (niece and nephew of Randy Meeks) and some of the original survivors (including Sidney, Gale, Dewey, and Kirby), they must contend with new Ghostface killers.
+The focus switches back to Sidney in the seventh film, alongside Gale, Mindy, and Chad, and also follows Sidney's daughter, Tatum, and her group of friends, who are all stalked by a new killer.

 The first film, Scream, was released on December 20, 1996, and became the highest-grossing slasher film in the world until the release of Halloween (2018).
 The second entry, Scream 2, was released less than a year later on December 12, 1997.
 The third installment, Scream 3, was released on February 4, 2000, and was originally the concluding chapter of the series.
 Eleven years later, the franchise was revived with a fourth installment, Scream 4, which was released on April 15, 2011.
 An anthology television series Scream, which followed new characters and settings and is not canon to the films, aired for three seasons from 2015 to 2016 on MTV and on VH1 in 2019.
 A fifth installment in the film series was released on January 14, 2022, directed by Bettinelli-Olpin and Gillett.
 Busick and Vanderbilt wrote the screenplay, and original creator Williamson returned as an executive producer.
 It is the first installment in the film series to not be directed by Wes Craven, who died in 2015.
 A sixth installment, Scream VI, was released on March 10, 2023, developed by the same directors and screenwriters as the fifth film.